top of page

-Step onto the hillsides of Kobe's Kitano-ijinkan and you'll be entering a storybook where East meets West.
-Born from the Ansei Treaties of 1858, Kobe became one of Japan’s first gateways to the outside world—a dominion where Japanese tradition and foreign innovation converged.
-A place where the streets are lined with trees, vintage gas lamps, and Western-style residences designed by foreign architects A.N.
+Step onto the hillsides of Kobe's Kitano-ijinkan and you'll enter a storybook where East meets West.
+Born from the Ansei Treaties of 1858, Kobe became one of Japan’s first gateways to the outside world—a place where Japanese tradition and foreign innovation converged.
+The streets are lined with trees, vintage gas lamps, and Western-style homes designed by foreign architects A.N.
 Hansell and D.G.
-Lalande, who helped shape the district into the unique spectacle that’s preserved to this day.
-Once home to over 300 residences, fewer than 20 remain open, each cherishing a chapter of Kobe’s cultural history.
+Lalande, who helped shape the district into the unique spectacle that remains today.
+Once home to over 300 residences, fewer than 20 are still open, each holding a chapter of Kobe’s cultural history.

 Without further ado, here are the top 10 most impressive Kitano-ijinkan houses to explore today!